Kiteboarding NYC – Our Favorite Spots

 4. Napeague Bay, Long Island

-Napeague Bay is amazing place to kiteboard, especially combined with a visit to the elegant Hamptons or a wild party at Montauk.
+Napeague Bay is an amazing place to kiteboard, especially combined with a visit to the elegant Hamptons or a wild party at Montauk.
 It’s a huge shallow bay that works in any wind direction.
 Because it’s curved, you can always find a spot where the wind will be side-shore.

 There are a lot of things to do around the area, plus some of the best restaurants and interesting wineries to visit for dinner.